trespaul/ssj-template/README.md

     "NAME 2 HERE",
   ),

-  // this file defines the Harvard Stellenbosch style
+  // this file defines the SSJ referencing style
-  // csl: "/assets/harvard-stellenbosch-university.csl", // OPTIONAL: the file is used by default, update to change the style
+  // csl: "/assets/ssj-ref.csl", // OPTIONAL: the file is used by default, update to change the style

   foreword: (
     author: "EDITOR-IN-CHIEF NAME HERE",